Bluetooth mesh

 chart, bubble chart

-If you want to learn more about Bluetooth mesh we recommend reading the Bluetooth mesh concept section and also the "Mesh Profile" specification.
+If you want to learn more about Bluetooth Mesh we recommend reading the Bluetooth Mesh concept section and also the "Mesh Profile" specification.